-Laptops. phones and tablets are not to be used in the classroom.
-Exceptions will be made only for those with learning disabilities who can document their need for electronic devices in the class.
+Laptops and tablets are only to be used in the classroom for taking notes, with permission from the instructor.
 Phones should be turned off or set to silent before entering the classroom.
 Absolutely no texting or calling is allowed during class.
 If you are alerted to a personal matter that requires your attention during class, you must leave the classroom to use an electronic device.
 ABSOLUTELY NO ELECTRONIC DEVICES OF ANY KIND ARE PERMITTED DURING EXAMS.
 Violation of this rule will result in an automatic grade of zero (0) for the exam, and the possibility of further disciplinary action.